rebuy-de/compose-navigation/README.md

 ```
 - The Interface requires a `screen` that will be used to draw the correct screen.
 - `arguments` will help in registering the arguments that belong to the screen on navigation
-- `deepLink` will provide the list of deep-links belonging to the screen, while absoluteDeepLinks provides the whole path with the uri.
+- `deepLink` will provide the list of deep links belonging to the screen, while absoluteDeepLinks provides the whole path with the uri.
-- `getRouteUrlWithParams` will provide the url that is being used to register the screens
+- `getRouteUrlWithParams` will provide the URL that is being used to register the screens
-- `getRouteWithParams` will provide the url with all the provided parameters injected into the route
+- `getRouteWithParams` will provide the URL with all the provided parameters injected into the route

 ### NavGraphView
-The `NavGraphView` can be used to register a normal compose view, a dialog or a bottom sheet:
+The `NavGraphView` can be used to register a normal compose view, a dialog, or a bottom sheet:
 ```kotlin
 sealed class NavGraphView {
     data class BottomSheetGraphView(